-To date the District has spent over \$291,000 in legal fees on these issues.
+To date the District has spent over \$350,000 in legal/fees on these issues. \$32,000 paid in the current fiscal year includes; \$8,000 paid as settlement to plaintiff for maintenance charges for road repairs, and \$7,500 advance payments for continued litigation.
 The ultimate outcome of this litigation cannot presently be determined.
+Judgements are being appealed.
 Accordingly, adjustments, if any, that might result from the resolution of this matter have not been reflected in the financial statements.
-Management believes that if they are unsuccessful in the defense of these suits, any potential loss could be in the range of an additional \$50,000 to \$400,000.